 These Terms of Business and the services we provide shall be interpreted in accordance with Scots Law and the exclusive jurisdiction of the Courts of Scotland shall apply to any dispute arising out of the services we provide.

 We expect that you will receive a comprehensive, efficient and effective service.
 In the unlikely event of a problem arising, or you being dissatisfied with the service provided or an invoice you have received, we have a comprehensive complaints procedure.
 Initially, you should raise your concerns with the person handling your case or another more senior member of the department, such as your Case Supervisor, who will try to deal with the problem promptly.
-Should you remain dissatisfied and wish to make a formal complaint you should contact our Divisional Manager, Katherine Howells-Price, using the contact details below.
+Should you remain dissatisfied and wish to make a formal complaint you should contact our Divisional Manager, Lynne Dare, using the contact details below.

 If you are still not satisfied once your complaint has been investigated and we have provided you with our final response, then you may take your complaint to the Scottish Legal Complaints Commission at The Stamp Office, 10-14 Waterloo Place, Edinburgh, EH1 3EG (0131 528 5111 or www.scottishlegalcomplaints.org.uk).
 If your complaint relates to a fee note issued by us to you for work done on your case, you have a right to apply to the court for an assessment of the fee note by the Auditor of the Court of Session, or in the Sheriff Court by the Sheriff Clerk.